th2-net/th2-rpt-data-provider/README.md

 - `name` - text, accepts multiple values - Will match the events which name contains one of the given substrings.
 Case-insensitive.
 - `type` - text, accepts multiple values - Will match the events which type contains one of the given substrings.
 Case-insensitive.
 - `flat` - boolean - If `true`, returns the result as a flat list of event ids.
 If `false`, returns them as a list of event metadata object trees.
 Metadata tree will contain parent event objects as long as at least one of their direct or indirect children matches the filter.
 So, the resulting tree will preserve the hierarchy without the irrelevant branches.
+- `parentEvent` - text - Filters the events that has a specified parent event id.
+- `probe` - boolean - If `true`, returns empty json instead error response.
+Default `false`.

 Event metadata object example:
 ```